mrdaniellewis/node-promise-utilities/README.md

 #### `Queue.prototype.then( resolveFn, rejectFn )`

 Add a task to the queue.
+Tasks will be run in the context of the queue.

 * `resolveFn` _optional_ function to resolve with
 * `rejectFn` _optional_ function to reject with